Oberfichtner/Clustering_and_TSP_with_R/README.md

 We start with the TSP in line 600, we give the number of clusters manually in our case 4.
 After splitting our data into the found clusters (617-632), we show one example for the clustering before we take 5000 runs with every method, find the overall minimum of them, and show the result on the map (635-829).
 In the last block, we find the shortest tour with our heuristics for the unclustered version of our data points.

-The other R file is to get the graphics of the different clustering methods.
+With the other R file, 'Graphs_Clustering' we get the graphics of the different clustering methods.

 ## Screenshots
 For easier understanding we work with graphics: